 Do you charge for artwork?

 All orders include one free graphic, be it a clipart, photo, PDF design, or logo.
-Graphics must be identical over the entire order.
+Graphics must be identical over the entire order or a $10 artwork fee may be assessed for each additional graphic.

 We prefer: EPS, TIF, AI, JPG, PDF